5 things you can only find in Malaga

 BTW: Malaga seafront promenade is great for all ages, cyclists, walkers, runners and skaters plus it’s accessible too.

 One of the most challenging things you can only find in Malaga is coffee.
 Not where to drink it – there are dozens of great bars and cafés in Malaga – or how it’s made (usually well).
 No, the difficult thing is asking for it.

 Malaga is famed throughout Spain as having one of the longest lists of types of coffee.
 The sort depends on how much coffee and milk is in each one and each one has its own name.
-Check out the tiled wall at Café Central on Plaza de la Constitución to see what yours is called and ask for it by name whenever you have a coffee in Malaga.
+Check out the tiled wall at the entrance to Calle Santa Maria off Plaza de la Constitución to see what yours is called and ask for it by name whenever you have a coffee in Malaga.